FISHING ON FORT CARSON

 Fort Carson Directorate of Public Works-Environmental Division manages Womack, Townsend, Haymes, and Northside reservoirs for fishing.
 These four reservoirs are open 24 hours per day, 7 days per week and can be accessed without a downrange pass.
 We stock the reservoirs throughout the summer (usually every month), April-September, typically with rainbow trout and occasionally other species of trout and warm water fish.
 We stock catfish once during the summer.
 Townsend and Haymes were stocked with large-mouth bass and bluegill annually for a few years and populations of these two species are self-sustaining.
 In addition to the four stocked reservoirs, Spring Branch reservoir, Lone Tree reservoir, and ponds in Training Area 8 (TA8) support small populations of large-mouth bass.
 Spring Branch is located in training area 6, and Lone Tree is located in training area 5.
 Spring Branch, Lone Tree, and areas in TA8 require a downrange pass for access.

-A downrange safety briefing is not required to access the four stocked reservoirs or the Bird Farm (Womack Reservoir is located in the Bird Farm).
-The downrange safety briefing is required for individuals planning to fish in any of the training areas on Fort Carson.
+A downrange pass is not required to access the four stocked reservoirs or the Outdoor Recreation Area (aka: Bird Farm —Womack Reservoir is located in the Outdoor Recreation Area).
+The downrange pass is required for individuals planning to fish in any of the training areas on Fort Carson.

 Fishing at night is permitted at Womack, Townsend, Haymes, and Northside reservoirs.